The program uses only Electronic Residency Application Service (ERAS) to process and review applications from the candidate pool.

 As chief residents, we welcome your interest in the Anesthesiology Residency Program at John H. Stroger, Jr. Hospital, a facility filled with honor and tradition.

-In summary, this program allows you the opportunity to care for an underprivileged, but highly appreciative patient population.
-The location, patients, and trauma center present a vast array of clinical experiences which help build a solid background in anesthesiology.
+In summary, this program allows you the opportunity to care for an underprivileged and complex, but highly appreciative patient population.
+The location, patients and trauma center present a vast array of clinical experiences that help build a solid background in anesthesiology.
+With us, you will gain excellent and well-rounded experience, preparing you for any practice setting or subspecialty fellowship training you choose.

 Applicants with one of the following qualifications are eligible for appointment to the department’s program: